eclassifyadvertising7/eclassify-backend/API-Docs/subscriptions.md

    - On **update (non-critical)**: Slug remains unchanged (cannot be modified)
    - On **version creation**: Slug auto-generated as `{planCode}-v{version}` (e.g., `premium-v2`)

+3. **Deprecated Plans**: Old plan versions remain active but hidden (`isActive: true`, `isPublic: false`) so existing subscribers can still access their benefits.

+4. **Explicit State Management**: Toggle endpoints (status, visibility) require explicit boolean values in the request body.

+### User Subscriptions

-3. **Immutable Snapshots**: User subscriptions store a complete snapshot of plan benefits at purchase time.
+5. **Immutable Snapshots**: User subscriptions store a complete snapshot of plan benefits at purchase time.
 Never query the plan table for user benefits.

-4. **Deprecated Plans**: Old plan versions remain active but hidden (`isActive: true`, `isPublic: false`) so existing subscribers can still access their benefits.

-5. **Upgrade Detection**: When fetching active subscription, the API checks if the plan is deprecated and suggests the replacement plan if available.

 6. **Single Active Subscription**: Users can only have one active subscription at a time.

-7. **Explicit State Management**: Toggle endpoints (status, visibility) require explicit boolean values in the request body.
+7. **Upgrade Detection**: When fetching active subscription, the API checks if the plan is deprecated and suggests the replacement plan if available.

+8. **Manual Assignment**: Super admins can manually assign subscriptions to users without payment (useful for complimentary plans, beta testers, etc.).

+9. **Subscription Extension**: Super admins can extend subscription duration without creating a new subscription.

+10. **Status Management**: Subscriptions can be in one of five states:
+    - `pending` - Awaiting activation
+    - `active` - Currently active
+    - `expired` - Subscription period ended
+    - `cancelled` - User or admin cancelled
+    - `suspended` - Temporarily suspended

+11. **Access Control**: End users can only view and manage their own subscriptions.
+Super admins have full access to all subscriptions.